GoogleCloudPlatform/professional-services/examples/cloud-composer-dependency-management-example/README.md

 - Reduced risk of data inconsistencies.
 - Scalable approach for managing complex DAG dependencies.

-## Use Case: The Symphony of Data Orchestration
+## Hypothetical User Story: The Symphony of Data Orchestration
 In the bustling city of San Francisco, a dynamic e-commerce company named "Symphony Goods" was on a mission to revolutionize the online shopping experience.
 At the heart of their success was a robust data infrastructure that seamlessly managed and processed vast amounts of information.

 ### Symphony Goods Data Workflows